 Your patient engagement technology should also integrate seamlessly and directly with your electronic health record and practice management systems.
 Two-way API integration mirrors your practice’s scheduling rules and makes it possible to fill provider openings with greater accuracy and efficiency.

-Because information flows freely from one solution to another with direct integration, practices can avoid unwanted overbookings and unwelcome scheduling mishaps.
-Additionally, an integrated platform allows multiple solutions to work together in harmony, meaning your practice can also automatically trigger the delivery of intake forms, speeding up the visit stage of the healthcare journey for patients and providers.
+Because information flows freely from one solution to another with direct integration, practices can avoid double booking and unwelcome scheduling mishaps.
+Additionally, an integrated platform allows multiple solutions to work together in harmony, meaning your practice can also automatically trigger the patient intake process, speeding up the visit stage of the healthcare journey for patients and providers.

-Embracing patient self-scheduling is just one way healthcare practices can align with healthcare consumerism while also simplifying workflows.
+Embracing patient scheduling software is just one way healthcare practices can align with healthcare consumerism while also simplifying workflows.
 Want to learn other ways your practice can streamline operations?
 Download our eBook, The Complete Guide to Simplifying Practice Workflows, to find out more.